-Rebecca Thomley has fostered a culture of volunteerism and giving back at her $165 million, 2,250-employee Minnesota company Orion Associates.
-Its community work, especially in disaster relief, has become a valuable tool for creating employee commitment and developing leaders.
+Rebecca Thomley has fostered a culture of giving back at her 2,250-employee Minnesota company Orion Associates.
+Disaster relief has become a valuable tool for developing leaders.

 Rebecca There’s nothing that teaches you better how to lead or to supervise better than disaster work.
 So there is a direct payback to us as a business.
 When you create opportunity for people to serve, and to share, and to connect, you create commitment.